 Includes vaginal, anal or oral intercourse or putting a finger or other object into another person’s anal or genital opening.

 Intentional touching of the victim’s or actor’s intimate parts or the clothing covering those intimate parts for the purpose of sexual arousal or gratification, done for a sexual purpose or in a sexual manner, or done in a sexual manner for revenge or to inflict humiliation or out of anger.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 If you or someone you know has been sexually assaulted, contact any of the following resources:

 Rape is an extremely serious criminal charge and can result in a lengthy prison sentence and lifetime registration as a sex offender.
 If you have been charged with rape, you will want an experienced lawyer right away.
-Get a head start on your case by having a local attorney evaluate your case at no charge.
+Get a head start on your case by reaching out to an experienced Michigan defense attorney today.